gvwilson/thirdbit/src/fiction/iffy/index.md

 but I think she just wanted to be with Georgia."

 He paused as if to rub his eyes.
-"And I tried to disable the guard robots, but some of them are still loose in the tunnels, and they've figured out how to open the doors.
+"And I tried to disable the wolves, but some of them are still loose in the tunnels, and they've figured out how to open the doors.
 I know we all agreed that the project needed a failsafe,